The best popper lures are available in a wide range of bright colors, between 3 to 4 inches in length, and have two #4 size treble hooks.

 Overall Score – 3/5 ⭐⭐⭐

 You can order this lure in one of a dozen different color patterns and the Heddon Chug’N Spook Popper’s body is very well-balanced, which allows you to cast it out much farther than most other types of lures.
-This lure can be purchased in various sizes, either large or small versions of the same basic lure design.
+This lure can be purchased in various sizes, including large or small versions of the same basic lure design.

 9. 6th Sense Splashback 70 Popper